serenastater/One-World/README.md

 #### User Story 1:

-> As a host, I would like to provide shelter to refugees in need so that families don't have to live in unsafe conditions.
+> "As a host, I would like to provide shelter to refugees in need so that families don't have to live in unsafe conditions."

 #### User Story 2:

-> As a refugee, I would like to find safe housing so that my family has a stable home environment.
+> "As a refugee, I would like to find safe housing so that my family has a stable home environment."